 Two strains of ESBL-producing and AmpC respectively, isolated from the field, a non-resistant strain of E. coli as control.
 Suspensions of the strains with 1×104 KBE/ml were incubated for 6-7 h at 37°C together with different concentrations of Activo® Liquid or with cefotaxime, a cephalosporin.
 The suspensions were then put on LB-Agar plates and bacteria colonies were counted after a further 18-22h incubation at 37°C. Evaluation of the effects of Activo® Liquid on ESBL-producing as well as on E. coli resistant for aminopenicillin and cephalosporin (AmpC)

-The antimicrobial efficacy of the blend of secondary plant compounds depended on concentration with bactericidal effect at higher concentrations and bacteriostatic at dilutions up to 0,1%.
+In this trial, secondary plant compounds showed concentration depending antimicrobial effects with bactericidal effect at higher concentrations and bacteriostatic at dilutions up to 0,1%.
 It is also possible that bacteria could develop a resistance to secondary plant compounds; the probability is however relatively low, due to the fact that essential oils contain hundreds of chemical components (more than antibiotics) making it difficult for bacteria to adapt.